 The wealthy Widow Alving reveals to her Pastor the long-hidden, shameful secrets of her late husband's infidelity.
 Having denied herself the privilege of motherhood by banishing her young son to protect him from his father's debauched lifestyle, she is overjoyed and empowered by the boy's return.
 But the great Dane contrived a hell of an ending for Ozzie.
 He has the young man fall in love with Helen's housemaid, Regina – who turns out to be the bastard of the late Captain Alving himself.
 Oswald is smitten by his own half-sister.
 The union can never be.
 The sins of the father appear visited upon the child.
 He succumbs, in the end, to hereditary syphilis.
 Helen is faced with the unthinkable decision of whether to administer the morphine and euthanize her offspring out of his misery.
-We never know which way this goes, it's left hanging.
+We never know which way this goes.
+Such torture.

-Helen is portrayed by the phenomenal Lesley Manville (of Mike Leigh's Secrets & Lies, Another Year and All or Nothing) as a brave but hopeless femme.
-It is revealed that she had acted on the stern advice of the Pastor, a man she once loved.
-Duty, respectability, charity and philanthropy were prized above all in that confounded patriarchal age.
-The hideous Victorian Compromise had much to answer for – but what choice, for females of her ilk?
+Helen is portrayed by the phenomenal Lesley Manville (of Mike Leigh's 'Secrets & Lies', 'Another Year' and 'All or Nothing') as a brave but hopeless dame.
+It is revealed that she had acted on the stern advice of the Pastor, a man she once loved romantically.
+Duty, respectability, charity and philanthropy were prized above all in that patriarchal age.
+The hideous Victorian Compromise had much to answer for.
+But what choice, for females of her ilk?
 Helen condemned herself to keeping up dishonest appearances and concealed hideous truth.
-Her morality is consequently corroded.
-Oh boy, does she regret the unfortunate business now.
+Her morality is corroded.
+How she regrets the unfortunate business now.